 Fall Migration Tip #1: Weather Forecasts are Your Friend

-Fall Migration Tip #2: Listen for the Chickadees.
+Fall Migration Tip #2: Listen for the Chickadees

 One of the tricky aspects of fall migration is that there are many juvenile birds and birds in their fall plumage.
 Gone are the brightly coloured and easily identifiable feathers from the spring.
 Instead, we have birds that at a quick glance can all look identical.
 The trick I use is to put my binoculars down and try my best to get photographs of what I’m seeing.
-I use a superzoom camera, which is relatively affordable and takes great pictures!
-Then later at home I can zoom in on the photographs and pour over field guilds and online pictures to figure out what I saw.
-This is also a good learning exercise to make those field marks stick in your brain for the next time you’re out birding during the fall.
+You can use a superzoom camera or a DSLR, depending on your budget and what quality you are striving for.

 Fall Migration Tip #5: Keep Calm and Fall-out On!